lukasheide/Covid-Forecasting-Tool/README.md

 pandemic in Germany until January 2022).
 For this purpose, the optimal beta is fitted for both the training period before the prediction period and the validation period.
-The fitted beta of the training period serves is also used for the forecasting period in the case of the **SEIURV + Last Beta** model.
+The fitted beta of the training period is also used for the forecasting period in the case of the **SEIURV + Last Beta** model.
 The latter beta answers the question as to which value of beta would have yielded the best results for forecasting.
 This beta therefore